ilyesrezgui/Intro_Data_Security/README.md

 Ensure you are using Python 3.7+ and TensorFlow 2.x.

 ## Generate Synthetic Data
--Use the generate_timeseries_data() function to create random timeseries data.
+-Use the generate_timeseries_data() function to create random timeseries data.<br>
 -Normalize the data (zero mean, unit variance).

 ## Build the Variational Autoencoder (VAE)
-Define the encoder with two outputs: latent mean and log-variance.
+Define the encoder with two outputs: latent mean and log-variance.<br>
 Define the decoder to reconstruct data from the latent space.

 ## Training the Model
-Train the VAE with a custom loop using tf.GradientTape.
+Train the VAE with a custom loop using tf.GradientTape.<br>
-The loss function combines:
+The loss function combines:<br>
-  Reconstruction Loss (Mean Squared Error)
+  Reconstruction Loss (Mean Squared Error)<br>
   KL Divergence Loss (regularizes the latent space)

 ## Visualize Results
-Plot original synthetic timeseries.
+Plot original synthetic timeseries.<br>
-Plot reconstructed timeseries after encoding/decoding.
+Plot reconstructed timeseries after encoding/decoding.<br>
 Use Seaborn and Matplotlib for better plot aesthetics.

 ## Run the Code:
-Adjust hyperparameters in the main() function if needed:
+Adjust hyperparameters in the main() function if needed:<br>
 ```bash
 num_samples = 3
 num_timesteps = 50